giacomo-ciro/240713_resilient-companies/README.md

 In this document, we explain the analysis conducted for the *Resilient Companies* project.
 The goal of this project is to classify companies into one of three categories, based on how they perform compared to their industry average according to different metrics.

 ## Introduction
 From the [Orbis portal](https://login.bvdinfo.com/R0/Orbis) we download raw data about indian companies.
 The data comes in form of a table split into two `.xlsx` files for capacity constraints.
-We have information about `31710` uniquely identified by their `BvD ID number`.
+We have information about `31,710` companies uniquely identified by their `BvD ID number`.
-We manipulate the tables so to obtain a single dataset with the following features:
+We manipulate the tables to obtain a single dataset with the following features:

 - Company Name
 - US SIC